lvguowei/lvguowei-website/content/post/tree-vs-iterative-fib.md

 This is just a direct translation from the Fibonacci number definition.
 Since it is straightforward and easy to understand, most textbooks use it as an typical example for illustrating recursive function.
 But, very few provide deeper discussions about it.

 Yes, this is a recursive implementation, but it is a so called *Tree Recursion*.
 What does it mean?
-Let's take a closer look together and go through the execusion path.
+Let's take a closer look together and go through the execution path.

 Let's first take the simplest case, `(fib-tree 0)` and `(fib-tree 1)`, the function directly returns 0 and 1 separately.